 They have challenged their roles in society, fighting for equality: at work and at home, from classroom to croft, from girlhood to motherhood.

-Viewers can explore overlooked moments in the lives of Scotland's 20th-century women.
+Viewers could explore overlooked moments in the lives of Scotland's 20th-century women.

-'Her Century' is around 70 minutes long.
-The programme is split into three thematic sections:
+'Her Century' was around 70 minutes long.
+The programme was split into three thematic sections:

 - At work